DouglasUrner/On-Religion/ally.md

 # How to be useful when it's not "your" fight

-For some reason, this pair of tweets really hit home this week (late February 2021):
+For some reason, this tweet hit particularly hard this week (late February 2021):
-> Hey, cis people: please understand how unremittingly exhausting and dispiriting it is to watch other people debate your basic personhood like it's a thought experiment. ~ [](https://twitter.com/NotLasers/status/1365290852843728899?s=20)
+> Hey, cis people: please understand how unremittingly exhausting and dispiriting it is to watch other people debate your basic personhood like it's a thought experiment. ~ [(((Jay Edidin))) (@NotLasers)](https://twitter.com/NotLasers/status/1365290852843728899?s=20)

+This response could have been me:

-> I’m someone who benefits from- but at least tries to acknowledge- basically every privilege.
+> I’m someone who benefits from - but at least tries to acknowledge - basically every privilege.
 I can only begin to try to understand, empathize, and support.
 This fight shouldn’t exist.
 It’s not always clear to me how I can help but I’ll continue to try. ~ [Tyler Klose (@TylerKlose1)](https://twitter.com/TylerKlose1/status/1365311402488057865?s=20)

-First, it's only "not your fight" in the sense that you have less "skin in the game."
+First, it's only "not your fight" in the sense that your life is not *immediately* on the line.
 An injury to one is most assuradly an injury to all and we are all impacted by oppression – sometimes in ways we see, and often in ways that we don't see.
 That said, those of us with some privilage and who aren't face with a day-to-day struggle to survive in a particular domain, do better when we listen and learn when to step back and let those with "no choice" lead and learn from them.

 I come to this primarily from trying to be an ally to LGBTQ folk